ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter Two: Code

 ### Cooperation
 ESC will make every reasonable attempt to ensure that the atmosphere is as welcoming and enjoyable as possible.
 However, a handful of particularly unpleasant individuals in the SLMC take advantage of the anonymity and paucity of consequences for their actions to abuse others.
-The ability to respond to this behavior is limited, and existing in this community unfortunately means taking the bullshit in stride and not allowing oneself to take things personally.
-Even so, there are still some lines in the sand that even the SLMC won't cross, and they've come to be known as "Big Four" offenses.
+The ability to respond to this behavior is limited.
+Existing in this community unfortunately comess with the necessity of taking the bullshit in stride and not allowing oneself to take things personally.
+Even so, there are some things that even we won't condone, and they've come to be known as "Big Four" offenses.
 They are:

 - Distribution of identifying non-public real-life information about others without their consent or knowledge (known as doxxing)
 - GPU crashing or any other griefing that is able or designed to permanently damage a user's real PC hardware